PlumyCat/mcp-func-foundry-temp/README.md

 - [Azure AI Foundry Documentation](https://docs.microsoft.com/en-us/azure/ai-services/)
 - [FastAPI Documentation](https://fastapi.tiangolo.com/)

-## 🤝 Contribution
+## 🤝 Contributing

-1. Fork le repository
+1. Fork the repository
-2. Créer une branche feature (`git checkout -b feature/amazing-feature`)
+2. Create a feature branch (`git checkout -b feature/amazing-feature`)
-3. Commit les changements (`git commit -m 'Add amazing feature'`)
+3. Commit your changes (`git commit -m 'Add amazing feature'`)
-4. Push vers la branche (`git push origin feature/amazing-feature`)
+4. Push to the branch (`git push origin feature/amazing-feature`)
-5. Ouvrir une Pull Request
+5. Open a Pull Request

-## 📄 Licence
+## 📄 License

-Ce projet est sous licence MIT.
-Voir le fichier `LICENSE` pour plus de détails.
+This project is licensed under the MIT License.
+See the `LICENSE` file for details.

 ## 🆘 Support

-Pour obtenir de l'aide :
+For help:

-1. Consultez la documentation dans `tests/README.md`
+1. See the documentation in `tests/README.md`
-2. Vérifiez les issues GitHub existantes
+2. Check existing GitHub issues
-3. Créez une nouvelle issue avec les détails du problème
+3. Create a new issue with details of your problem